0xIbra/linux-tower-gpt-embeddings/README.md

 # Linux Tower - GPT embeddings experiment

-**Linux Tower** is a web interface designed for server application management and monitoring, focusing on applications such as Apache, NGINX, and Certbot.
+[**Linux Tower**](https://github.com/0xIbra/linux-tower) is a web interface designed for server application management and monitoring, focusing on applications such as Apache, NGINX, and Certbot.
 It provides features like application monitoring, alerting, and custom log alerts.

 ## Technologies

 Linux Tower is built using:
-- Python: For the backend, Flask-based API.
+- Python 3: For the backend, Flask-based API.
 - Vue: For the frontend.

 ## Current Status